EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

 5. For the bottom field, `Patch File`, browse to your patch
 6. Click `Apply Patch`
 7. Save this newly patched ROM, rename it to match the ROM Hack, and place it in the respective system folder within `Emulation/roms`
+8. Treat the patched ROM file as its own distinct game from the original ROM file, you may use either Steam ROM Manager or EmulationStation-DE to play your newly patched ROM